A Shocking Amount of the Web is Machine Translated: Insights from Multi-Way Parallelism: Related Work

 Our work is inspired by several recent efforts which seek to understand the characteristics of large scale corpora \cite{mehmood-shafiq-2017-understanding, dodge-etal-2021-documenting, kreutzer-etal-2022-quality, brannon-etal-2023-dubbing}.
 Many works have detected machine translation \cite{kurokawa-etal-2009-automatic,arase-zhou-2013-machine,aharoni-etal-2014-automatic}, but we are not aware of prior work using multi-way parallelism to do so. \citet{freitag-firat-2020-complete} explored multi-way parallelism with the goal of improving multilingual MT.

 Exploring multi-way parallelism on the web requires a curated representation of translated content from the web.
 We build upon ccMatrix \cite{schwenk-etal-2021-ccmatrix}, which is in turn based on Common Crawl.\footnote{\url{https://commoncrawl.org/}} Common Crawl is a long running web-scraping project which maintains a free, open source repository of web-scraped data. ccMatrix is created by embedding Common Crawl sentences into a multilingual space using LASER \cite{artetxe-schwenk-2019-massively} and then finding bilingual translation pairs using fast approximate nearest neighbor search \cite{johnson2019billion}.
-We choose ccMatrix over a corpus from a traditional bitext mining process of document alignment \cite{resnik-smith-2003-web, buck-koehn-2016-quick, thompson-koehn-2020-exploiting} followed by sentence alignment \cite{gale-church-1993-program, sennrich-volk-2010-mt, thompson-koehn-2019-vecalign}, for several reasons: is is the largest corpus available at the time of writing, sentence pairs have associated LASER margin scores, and we expect it to be a more general representation of the web than a corpus like Paracrawl, which intentionally targets bitext-rich domains \cite{banon-etal-2020-paracrawl}.
+We choose ccMatrix over a corpus from a traditional bitext mining process of document alignment \cite{resnik-smith-2003-web, buck-koehn-2016-quick, thompson-koehn-2020-exploiting} followed by sentence alignment \cite{gale-church-1993-program, sennrich-volk-2010-mt, thompson-koehn-2019-vecalign} because it is the largest corpus available at the time of writing (in both number of sentences and language coverage).